longy2k/obsidian-bmo-chatbot/README.md

 ## Important Note
 When you open the chatbot, clicking on the bot icon again will clear the history.

-This plugin has not been submitted to the official community plugins yet.
+This plugin has not been submitted to the official Obsidian's community plugins yet.
-You need to type `npm install` and `npm run build` in the plugin's folder.

 ## Features
 - **Chat from anywhere in Obsidian:** Chat with your bot wherever you are!